Here is the deal about the dual shower head: you’re probably already using one even though you only have a single shower head.

 The bad thing about the shower head duo is that you use 2 times as much water.

 Best Dual Shower Head Reviews – How To Pick One?

 We picked the best 5 double shower heads in the list below.
 Here are some important features we based our picks on:

-- Size – How big is the dual shower head?
+- Size – How big is the twin shower head?
 The standard size of a showerhead is between 4 and 5 inches.
 With the 2-in-1 shower head, we have two shower heads.
 Usually they are the same size but with some dual settings the mounted head can be bigger (even up to 9”).

 - Number Of Settings – How many settings does a double shower head have?
 Every showerhead can have a number of settings like ‘Power Rain’, ‘Massage’, ‘Stay-Warm Mist’ and so on.
 A bigger variety of settings is usually better but, let’s face it, we only use up to 3 settings.
 Anything above that is great.